-A couple of days ago, I went out with a friend with a clear plan in mind.
+A few days ago, I went out with a friend with a clear plan.
 I told her from the beginning that I had only one place in mind and would return home at a specific time.
-But after the event ended, she began suggesting we go to another location.
-At first, I resisted, but after a bit of gentle pressure, I gave in.
+But after the event ended, she suggested we go to another location.
+At first, I resisted, but I gave in after a bit of gentle pressure.
 By the time I returned home, it was much later than I'd planned, and I couldn't shake one thought: If, at 42 years old and as an etiquette consultant, I couldn't hold my ground, how can teenagers be expected to withstand social pressures?

 This experience made me reflect on how etiquette can play a crucial role in upholding boundaries, particularly when we face the guilt of standing our ground.
 Etiquette isn't just about social graces; it's also a powerful framework for communicating boundaries, preserving relationships, and staying true to ourselves.
 Let's explore how etiquette can help us set boundaries gracefully and confidently.